Baba Hari Dass: Initiation into Sannyasa and Baba Raghubar Dassji Maharaj

 In 1942, at the age of 19, he was initiated with Sannyasa diksha into Vairagi-Tyagi Vaishnava.
 His guru, Baba Raghubar Dassji Maharaj, a reclusive sadhu that he met in Ramkot Hanuman Temple (Almora region), oversaw the initiation.
-His guru's main center was Digambari Akhada, Tapasiji Ki Chhawani Ayodhya, order of Ramanandi Sampradaya.
-Followers of Saint Ramananda originated in the 14th century.
+His guru's main centre was Digambari Akhada, Tapasiji Ki Chhawani Ayodhya, order of Ramanandi Sampradaya.

 Baba Raghubar Dassji Maharaj was highly regarded renunciate and a Sanskrit Acharya, he was known for minimal verbal communication.
 He met with his disciples only once every two or three years to convey yoga sādhanā instructions to his followers.
-He's quoted as saying: "First find unity within, in your thoughts, words and actions and the unity outside will follow you."
+He said,"First find unity within, in your thoughts, words and actions and the unity outside will follow you."
 On another occasion he said: "I tell you one thing, as long as you keep yourself hidden in the world you will progress in your spiritual path."

 In 1952–1953, while living in a burial place called Ghati, Baba Hari Dass described the experience of a legendary Kumaon yogi Hariakhan Baba while staying in a cave in cold winter.
 While sitting by the side of the fire, he fainted and his left arm fell into that fire: "I saw Hariakhan Maharaj come into the room and bend over me…, I saw him clearly, removing my left arm from the fire pit...
 By some unknown power I was related to Hariakhan Maharaj."